pharmaverse/admiraltemplate/README.md

 1. Click the Green `Use this Template` Button.
 2. Change owner to `pharmaverse` and enter your repository name
-3. Create `devel` and `pre-release` branches.
+3. Create `devel` and `patch` branches.
 These will be important later for workflows!
 4. Once repo has been created click Green Code button and download the repo using `https` or `ssh`
 5. Run `renv::restore()` - you will see a prompt and this will take a